 Customers who meet all of the requirements for the Adult program receive full AHCCCS Medical Assistance services package.
-Customers who meet all requirements except U.S. citizenship or qualified noncitizen status receive emergency services only.
+Customers who meet all requirements except U.S. citizenship or qualified noncitizen status receive Federal emergency services (FES) only through the Federal Emergency Services Program (FESP).
 See MA302 for details about the service packages.